Rettend/pinia-generic/docs/guide/generic-stores.md

 The generic store's properties are passed as optionals when defining the store.
 This means that we can override them.

-This is useful when you want to add a default value to the generic store's state.
+This allows you to add a default value to the generic store's state.

 ```ts
 export const useTodoStore = useStore<TodoStore, BaseStore<Todo>>(